 Puppies affected by carpal issues usually show signs between the ages of 6 and 12 weeks, although symptoms can appear later.
 If the carpal issue was due to trauma, there can be pain and swelling.
 When these carpal issues are conformation or developmental related, there is generally no pain or swelling, but even if the dog is not in pain, they might have trouble walking.
 The condition can also happen to puppies kept in small cages or crates in pet stores or shelters, and in this case, you might hear it referred to as "cage feet."

-Carpal hyperextension usually results from an accident or fall, such as jumping from a substantial height.
-Immediate lameness generally occurs, along with carpal swelling and the flat-footed appearance of walking on the carpal joint.
-Take your dog to the emergency vet if he exhibits carpal hyperextension symptoms.
-The vet must take X-rays of the affected leg, with further X-rays necessary if other trauma is suspected.
+Carpal hyperextension usually results from an accident or a fall, such as jumping from a substantial height.
+Immediate lameness generally occurs along with carpal swelling and the flat-footed appearance of walking on the carpal joint.
+Take your dog to the emergency veterinarian if they exhibit carpal hyperextension symptoms.
+The veterinarian must take X-rays of the affected leg, with further X-rays necessary if other trauma is suspected.

 Treatment for flat feet depends on the underlying cause and how seriously the flat-footed dog is affected in terms of both mobility and quality of life.
 The veterinarian might recommend pain medication, splinting of the affected leg(s), or surgery depending on the severity of the condition.

 For puppies with developmental deficits, treatment often calls for physical therapy to strengthen leg muscles, controlled exercise on surfaces with good traction, and possibly wrapping of the carpus.
 Your veterinarian might also prescribe a special diet or nutritional supplements.
 Most puppies with carpal laxity have a good prognosis if treated early and appropriately, and they can grow up to be healthy dogs with normal legs and feet.